9 Signs That It’s Time To See Your Dentist

 1. Tooth Pain

-If you have a sore tooth or swelling inside your mouth it’s important to find out why.
-Don’t ignore tooth pain.
+If you have a sore tooth or swelling inside your mouth, it’s important to find out why.
+Don’t ignore tooth pain — it could be a sign that you need to see your dentist.

-If you suffered trauma to your mouth, you know the cause of your tooth pain.
+If you suffered trauma to your mouth, you likely know the cause of your tooth pain.
 If not, it’s important to learn the cause.
+That’s why it’s always a good idea to see your dentist for a proper diagnosis.

-It could be an infection or a sign of serious.
+It could be an infection or a sign of something more serious.
 Not all tooth pain is the same.
 The most common types of tooth pain are:

 • Throbbing Pain